wp-plugins/welcome-email-editor/readme.txt

 V4.5 - 23/09/15 - Annoyingly WP updated the wp_new_user_notification again.
 This moved the second to the third parameter therefore breaking this plugin again.
 Fixed now!

+V4.6 - 23/09/15 - Added fix for the lost password email user_login sometimes not being a string.
+Many thanks to the forum members for this solution

+V4.7 - 12/11/15 - Changed the login URLs to use wp_login_url() instead of hard coding for wp-login.php.
+Merged in a set of changes by Luca Speranza to localise the plugin.
+Thanks so much for your help there!

 == Installation ==

 1. Upload the contents of the ZIP file to the `/wp-content/plugins/` directory